Fitzgerald Wintour: Military career

 The Staff College, Camberley, class in 1890.
 Sat in the front row, third from the left, is Fitzgerald Wintour.

 After passing out from the Royal Military College at Sandhurst, Wintour was commissioned in the Queen's Own Royal West Kent Regiment on 11 August 1880.
 He was adjutant of the 1st Battalion of the Royal West Kents from 1884 to 1889.
 In 1890, he entered the British Army Staff College.

 In 1882, he fought in the Anglo-Egyptian War.
 From 1884 to 1886, Wintour served with the Royal West Kents during the Mahdist War, and was promoted to the rank of captain in 1887.
 In 1897, Wintour was sent to the North Western Frontier Province as part of the Tochi Expedition.
 In 1899, he went to South Africa to fight in the Second Boer War, and was promoted to the rank of major in 1900.
 He transferred to the Norfolk Regiment in 1903 and was promoted to lieutenant colonel in 1904, and a brevet colonel in October 1905.
 He was made a colonel in 1908.
 Wintour was made a Companion of the Order of the Bath during the 1910 Birthday Honours.

+In October 1912 he succeeded Major General John Hanbury-Williams as brigadier general in charge of administration and was promoted to the temporary rank of brigadier general while employed in this role.

 During World War I, Wintour commanded a brigade, the Administration Scottish Command, in France from 1914 to 1915.
-Wintour, promoted to the temporary rank of brigadier general on 24 December 1914, was given command of the 84th Infantry Brigade, part of the 28th Division, the very next day.
+Wintour was given command of the 84th Infantry Brigade, part of the 28th Division, the very next day.
 He was relieved of his command on 23 February 1915 after the brigade lost a hundred yards of trench during a raid by the Imperial German Army.
-Major-General Edward Bulfin, general officer commanding of the division, visited Wintour's headquarters and told him that he was incapable of commanding a brigade in the field, to be replaced by Brigadier General Louis Bols.
+Major-General Edward Bulfin, general officer commanding (GOC) of the division, visited Wintour's headquarters and told him that he was incapable of commanding a brigade in the field, to be replaced by Brigadier General Louis Bols.
 Wintour, reverting to his rank of colonel, was then sent to Casualty Clearing Station No.3, where he was diagnosed with neurasthenia and sent home.
 Wintour was placed on half-pay from 6 April until 29 June and returned to the Western Front on 30 June 1915, serving as deputy assistant and quartermaster general of the Second Army, holding this post until 9 November.
-In January 1917 he received a temporary appointment as an assistant quartermaster general.
+He was then again placed on half-pay in January 1916 but in January 1917 he received a temporary appointment as an assistant quartermaster general.

 He was placed on retired pay and retired from the army in March 1918 with the honorary rank of major general.
 He was made a Commander of the Order of the British Empire in the 1919 New Year Honours.